yangx7/yangx7.github.io/source/_posts/Minimum-Spanning-Tree..md

 **Time Complexity: <span style="background-color:yellow">O(ElogV)</span>**

 - V represents the number of vertices, E represents the total number of edges.
-In our template, `E = V²`.
+In our template, `E = V · (V - 1)`.
 - We need O(V + E) time to traverse all the vertices of the graph, and we store in the heap all the vertices that are not yet included in our MST.
 - Pop out vertices from priority queue takes O(logV) time.
 - Therefore, the overall time complexity is `O(V + E) · O(log V) = O(ElogV)`.